giovemoiran/infodengue-sprint-lsl/README.md

 # LSL model for the infodengue sprint
 This repository contains the models used to forecast the dengue cases for the infodengue sprint.
-The infodengue sprint was a data-challenge organized by Mosqlimate project [Sprint Repository](https://github.com/Mosqlimate-project/sprint-template/tree/main).
+The infodengue sprint was a model-challenge organized by Mosqlimate project [Sprint Repository](https://github.com/Mosqlimate-project/sprint-template/tree/main).
 During 2024 in Brazil the disease has spread to areas in the south and at altitudes where epidemics were not previously recorded and the incidence rate has far exceeded that of previous years.
 The objective of this sprint is to promote, in a standardized way, the training of predictive models with the aim of developing an ensemble forecast for dengue in Brazil.

 # Forecast target
 Weekly dengue cases at state level (27 units) for a whole epidemiological year, defined as the period spanning from epidemiological week 41 (first week of October) to epidemiological week 40 (last week of September) of the following year. ​